Angelus Novus: Legacy

-The name and concept of Klee's "New Angel" has inspired works by other artists, filmmakers, writers and musicians, including John Akomfrah, Ariella Azoulay, Amichai Chasson, Carolyn Forché, Laurie Anderson, Rabih Alameddine, Daniel Boyd and Ruth Ozeki.
+The name and concept of Klee's "New Angel" has inspired works by other artists, filmmakers, writers and musicians, including John Akomfrah, Ariella Azoulay, Amichai Chasson, Laurie Anderson, Rabih Alameddine, Daniel Boyd, Carolyn Forché, Haru Nemuri, Rosa Menkman and Ruth Ozeki.

-In 1997, German art historian Otto Karl Werckmeister included Klee's "New Angel" image among his selection of "icons of the left."
+In 1997, German art historian Otto Karl Werckmeister included the image among his selection of "icons of the left."
 He discussed Benjamin's use of the painting as an important contribution to its iconic status.